 In addition to limiting distractions and focusing on the road, it’s important to actually follow school zone regulations in order to decrease the risk of school zone accidents.
 According to a report published by Safe Kids Worldwide about how often people violate stop signs in school zones “forty-five percent don’t come to a complete stop, 37 percent roll through the stop sign, and seven percent don’t slow down.”

 Another survey found that two-thirds of drivers go faster than the posted speed limit in school zones in the 30 minutes before and after school.
 Shockingly, an automated photo enforcement measure showed that 82% of drivers illegally pass school buses despite the deployment of affixed stop signs and flashing lights.

 Lowered speed limits, stop signs, and regulations regarding stopping for school buses are all designed to keep children safe as they go to and from school.
 However, none of these regulations can serve their purpose when drivers refuse to follow them.

 If you or your child has been injured in a school zone accident due to someone else’s negligence, contact a Chicago personal injury attorney today.
 Your child is entitled to be safe while he or she is coming or going from school, and no school zone injury should be accepted or tolerated.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 The dedicated professionals at Staver Accident Injury Lawyers, P.C. are ready to fight for you and your family.
 Call us today at (312) 236-2900 to schedule your free consultation.